 By Claudia Gordon

-‘Veganuary‘ started out in 2014 as an organisation that encouraged people to try going vegan during January, with the aim of encouraging it as a lifestyle choice all year round.
+‘Veganuary‘ started out in 2014 as an organization that encouraged people to try going vegan during January, with the aim of encouraging it as a lifestyle choice all year round.
 Its following has increased every year, with an estimated 250,000 people taking part in 2019 growing to more than 620,000 official sign-ups in Jan 2022 – with that number expected to increase further in 2023.

 After becoming increasingly more aware of the negative effect that the meat industry has on the environment, I tried it myself (with a number of both accidental and guilty slip-ups), and one of the interesting things I noticed were other people’s reactions when they found out what I was doing.
 Most were supportive, some were doubtful that I could stick to it, whilst others seemed surprisingly judgemental, with one particular individual dismissing it as a ‘snowflake fad’.

 So, this got me thinking: it feels like Veganuary, and veganism in general, is more ‘socially acceptable’ than it was – but I was interested in finding out how people’s opinions changed, and what are the driving motivations behind trying it?

 I found that one of the key driving factors for trying Veganuary in 2018 was the perceived health benefits that it offers.
 People were 3.4x more likely to talk about Veganuary in relation to ‘health’ than in 2019/20, with a strong emphasis on how it affected their ‘lifestyle’.